Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Interpretation methods:

-.Genetic - determination of patterns of changes.
+.Genetic - determining patterns of change.

 Psychodiagnostic methods are divided into:

-by the number of subjects - individual, group;
+according to the number of subjects - individual, group;

-in terms of homogeneity (heterogeneity) of tasks - into homogeneous and heterogeneous;
+according to the homogeneity (heterogeneity) of tasks - into homogeneous and heterogeneous;

 by orientation - for speed, for power, for diagnosing interpersonal relationships;

-by competence - for single and test batteries;
+according to competence - for single and test batteries;

 Let us dwell in more detail on the last classification.

 All existing methods can be divided into objective and subjective.
-In objective methods, the influence of the diagnostician on the results is minimal, and in subjective methods, the result directly depends on the experience and intuition of the psychologist.
+In objective methods, the influence of the diagnostician on the results is minimal, but in subjective methods, the result directly depends on the experience and intuition of the psychologist.

 Objective methods include:

 They are the most reliable.
-But due to their complexity and cumbersomeness, they are most often used in research work and to prove the accuracy of blank methods.
+But due to their complexity and cumbersomeness, they are used most often in research work and to prove the accuracy of blank methods.

-.Methods of self-assessment, in which the subject himself evaluates any objects (himself, his life in the past, in the future, acquaintances, the world around him).
+.Self-assessment techniques in which the subject himself evaluates any objects (himself, his life in the past, in the future, acquaintances, the world around him).

-Among the subjective methods are:
+Among the subjective methods there are:

-.Analysis of the products of human activity (personal letters, essays, diaries, photographic documents, tools).
+.Analysis of products of human activity (personal letters, essays, diaries, photographic documents, tools).
 One way to study such sources is content analysis (content analysis).

 The quality of the test is determined by such characteristics as reliability, validity, reliability.

-2. PSYCHODIAGNOSIS OF ELDERLY PEOPLE
+2. PSYCHODIAGNOSTICS OF ELDERLY PEOPLE

-increase in the general background of mood;
+increase in general mood;

 increased self-esteem;

-the formation of a positive image of old age as a time for inner peace, development, awareness of the importance of the life lived;
+formation of a positive image of old age as a time for inner peace, development, awareness of the importance of the life lived;

 The help of a psychologist involves both individual and group work.

-To study the psychological defenses of elderly patients of the geriatric center, the Plutchik-Kellerman-Conte questionnaire "Life Style Index" (Life Style Index, LSI) was chosen.
+To study the psychological defenses of elderly patients at the gerontological center, the Plutchik-Kellerman-Conte Life Style Index (LSI) questionnaire was chosen.

 psychodiagnostics elderly rehabilitation social